-Is your school located in the Chattanooga metropolitan area and would you like to:
+Is your school or community center located in the Chattanooga metropolitan area and would you like to:

 - Attract butterflies, bees and other pollinators to your schoolyard with wildflowers and native grasses.